ENGINEERDK/theta_terminal_data_wrapper/README.md

 ```
 This will save the data as a local CSV named `ohlc_AAPL_20240101_20240201.csv`.
 Many examples of CLI usage can be found [here](https://github.com/pythonfortraders/thetadata-api-python/blob/08ec0160da2519d5a0de73d8ec29ab8dd0c8d98c/cli/thetadata_cli.py#L1-L78).

+## Features

+1. Starts the Theta Terminal connection in backgroud automatically.
+2. Downloads the data in CSV files using below commands.

 ## Example Commands

 Example usage commands:
+Copy and execute the commands below in your terminal directly from project root, CSV data will be saved in project root.

 ### Stocks Historical Data: